mishashe/HGT/README.md

 ```bash
 srcdb_refseq[PROP] AND (bacteria[filter] AND biomol_genomic[PROP] AND refseq[filter] AND ("100000"[SLEN] : "1000000000000000"[SLEN]))
 ```
 In the above case all contigs longer than 100,000bp will be downloaded.
-We save the results to file `RefSeq.fa`.
+We save the results to a file named `RefSeq.fa`.

 #### 2. Identificaton of all exact matches between two genomic sequences.
 To find all matches longer than 300bp between sequences in files `1.fa` and `2.fa` and save it in the file `Res.mumm` we use the following command: